Program Highlights

 Follow us on social media!

 BScAHN Nutrition: This program is best suited to those who are not interested in becoming a dietitian and want freedom to choose more electives.
 Nutrition is the study of the relationships among food, its nutrients, the environment, and health.
 Careful choice of electives prepares graduates to seek work in a variety of fields including commodity marketing boards, food retailing, government, social services, homemaking services, and the agri-food sector.
-Graduates may also choose to pursue additional studies for careers in school or community teaching, research, or business or to pursue graduate studies (e.g. nutritional sciences, food studies).
+Graduates may also choose to pursue additional studies for careers in school or community teaching, research, or business or to pursue graduate studies (e.g. nutritional sciences, food studies.)

 Internship Education Program (IEP): This program combines coursework with the dietetic internship necessary to be eligible to become a registered dietitian.
 Students can apply to the IEP during their third year of study in the BScAHN Dietetics program.
-If admitted to the IEP (limited enrolment, competitive), students must be prepared to relocate for the three internship/ practical courses (little to no financial compensation).
-Graduates of this Partnership for Dietetic Education and Practice (PDEP) accredited program can seek work as a dietitian in health care, health promotion, private practice, food industry, research and beyond.
+If admitted to the IEP (limited enrolment, competitive), students must be prepared to relocate for the three internship/practical courses (little to no financial compensation).
+Graduates of this EQual (Accreditation Canada) accredited program (previously accredited by PDEP) can seek work as a dietitian in health care, health promotion, private practice, food industry, research and beyond.

 Learn more about the Internship Education Program (PDF)